Grand Bend

 The Revelation of God

 John’s Gospel helps us understand God’s mission because he is writing it in order to advance that mission.
 John says he has “written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name” (John 20:31).
-John is writing so that men and women would be drawn into relationship with God.
-How does John go about that evangelistic work?
-By revealing the character, the very glory, of God.
-1 For John, revelation is the only thing that makes communion possible.

 The Mission of God and the Witness of the Church